greymatter-io/gitops-examples/README.md

 According to our recommended GitOps flow, that file lives in an organization's 'core' repo and is maintained by IT admins, SREs, or similar people.

-If you are looking to run produce-aisle as a test, or otherwise do not have an enterprise intermediates, you can choose our gitops-core example default:
+If you are looking to run gitops-examples as a test, or otherwise do not have an enterprise intermediates, you can choose our gitops-core example default:

 ```sh
 curl https://raw.githubusercontent.com/greymatter-io/gitops-core/main/gm/intermediates.cue | sed -E 's/package .+/package services/'  >> ./services/intermediates.cue
 ```

-If you are basing your own "dev team" repository off produce-aisle, please go fetch it from there and store it at services/intermediates.cue.
+If you are basing your own "dev team" repository off gitops-examples, please go fetch it from there and store it at services/intermediates.cue.
 You **must** ensure the intermediates.cue you download contains the same package as your service CUE else CUE will not unify it.